 Public Service Fellows can also intern with service agencies.
 This option enables you to explore service careers or build your experience by working for service agency staff.
 You might help to expand an agency’s services, for instance, or assess operations.
 This opportunity was made possible by a gift in honor of Paul and Priscilla Gray.

 Looking for an idea?
 Community partners often suggest projects or challenges that could be developed into fellowships.
 Check out the listings at mit.givepulse.com

 Note: All registered full-time MIT students are eligible to apply and graduating students can receive funding for up to three months after graduation.

-Applications for IAP 2020 Fellowships are due by Wednesday, October 16 at noon.
-Click to Apply Here.
+Applications for Summer 2020 Fellowships are due by Tuesday, March 17 at noon.

 PKG Fellowships fund both summer and IAP public service work.
 Projects can be done independently or as part of a small team (typically two or three students); however, if you are working in a group, each member must apply independently and we, unfortunately, cannot guarantee funding to all students.

 Fellowship funding is provided upfront as a direct deposit or check, and the sum is intended primarily for living and travel expenses.

 Note: Grant requests must be submitted in advance of making purchases and will not be considered retrospectively.
 Supplemental grants are not a guaranteed source of funding for students awarded fellowships.

 General Funding Breakdown: